Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Nice Supplemental Learning Tools

 Lastly, Rosetta Stone offers a variety of supplementary resources, including on-demand video lessons, phrasebooks, and stories.
-These resources provide you with extra practice and exposure to Italian, creating a more comprehensive learning experience (much more so than Memrise or Duolingo).
+These resources provide you with extra practice and exposure to Italian, creating a more comprehensive experience (much more so than Memrise or Duolingo).

 Rosetta Stone offers lots of bonus tools